Substance Use: Harm Reduction

 There is an overdose emergency in the United States.
 More than 100,000 lives are lost to overdose each year.
 Most overdose deaths involve opioids, but deaths involving other types of substances are increasing.
 Overdose does not distinguish among age, sex, or county lines.
 However, Black, Indigenous, and Latinx communities are being disproportionately affected due to the criminalization of drug use and the lack of harm reduction resources among communities of color.

-The risk of drug use in the unstable and inconsistent drug supply.
+The unstable and unpredictable drug supply has a direct impact on overdose rates and other health outcomes.
 Drugs can be mixed with other substances, like fentanyl or xylazine, P-03490 (PDF), to enhance their effects or increase street value.
 This can be life threatening and dangerous for people who use drugs.

 Harm reduction programs that provide services and supplies, such as naloxone, safe injection supplies, and drug checking tools save lives and connect people with addiction treatment services and medical care.